POETSII/graph_schema/readme.md

 For a top-level check, do:

-     make virtual-validate
+     make validate-virtual

-This should check the schema, validate all examples/test-cases against the schema, and also validate them by parsing them.
+This should check the schema, validate all examples/test-cases against the schema, and also validate them by parsing them and generating graphs.